Last updated on January 28, 2023 by Wandering our World

 Which Has The Better Beaches?

-Corfu doesn’t have as many diverse options as Kefalonia, and tends to be more packed with tourists.
-Kefalonia also has the more pretty beaches and beach villages in our opinion, with its golden sand and stretches of dazzling white pebble beaches.
+Corfu doesn’t have as many diverse beach options as Kefalonia, and tends to be more packed with tourists.
+Kefalonia arguably has the more pretty beaches and beach villages in our opinion, with its golden sand and stretches of dazzling white pebble beaches.

-However for us, Kefalonia probably wins in the beach department.
-But there are great beaches on both islands.
+Therefore Kefalonia probably wins in the beach department.
+But there are great beaches on both islands, as we show you next:

 If you’re willing to travel a little out of your way then you should definitely visit Fteri Beach.
 After a drive and then a forty minute walk you’ll stumble across a beach surrounded by beautiful cliffs, full of pure white pebbles, and featuring neon blue water.
 Definitely worth the trip – plus it’s rarely busy.